KING LUDWIG WAY 6 – to the castles.

 It gets worse …..

-Even so I trudged up to the fairytale turreted Neuschwanstein Castle where you are able to wander around outside without a ticket.
-This ‘shrine to Wagner‘ was King Ludwig’s passion for most of his adult life and in fact wasn’t completed until after his death.
+Nevertheless, I trudged up to the fairytale turreted Neuschwanstein Castle, where you are able to wander around outside without a ticket.
+This ‘shrine to Wagner‘ was King Ludwig’s passion for most of his adult life and, in fact, wasn’t completed until after his death.
 Some of the views were spectacular… … and the crowd watching even more so.
-Far Eastern faces were in the majority, our gentle sarcasm of Japanese tourists is being replaced by an adverse reaction to the new breed of brash Chinese tourists.
-Marie bridge above the Pollat Gorge was mayhem so I found my own way down through the forest and to the Neo-Gothic style Hohenschwangau Castle.
-There was slightly less hysteria here and you were able to imagine Ludwig’s rich and privileged family living there in the 19th century.
-I had no ticket for an inside view, will have to find a virtual tour on the internet, but enjoyed the grounds with views back up to Neuschwanstein.
+Far Eastern faces were in the majority, and our gentle sarcasm of Japanese tourists is being replaced by an adverse reaction to the new breed of brash, pushy Chinese tourists.
+The Marie Bridge above the Pollat Gorge was mayhem, so I found my own way down through the forest to the Neo-Gothic style Hohenschwangau Castle.
+There was slightly less hysteria here, and you could imagine Ludwig’s wealthy and privileged family living there in the 19th century.
+I had no ticket for an inside view, will have to find a virtual tour on the internet; however, I enjoyed the grounds with views back up to Neuschwanstein.

-Sorry for such a long post, it could have been more as I walked 28k as well as all the sightseeing.
+Sorry for such a long post; it could have been even longer as I had walked 28 km in addition to all the sightseeing.

 Leave a Reply